ericdavies908/moodle-local_contentbuilder/README.md

 # Section Content Builder (`local_contentbuilder`)

-A Moodle local plugin for the University of Glasgow Learning Innovation Support Unit (LISU) that provides a structured block-based content builder for pushing styled HTML into Moodle course pages and section summaries.
+A Moodle local plugin for testing that provides a structured block-based content builder for pushing styled HTML into Moodle course pages and section summaries.

 ## Features